 Bristol Food Network’s Board of Directors are:

 Sarah Davies has worked to build sustainable food systems locally and nationally and has experience in both the charity and public sectors.
+She currently works for Food Matters, and is part of the Sustainable Food Cities support team.

 In Bristol’s Green Capital year 2015, Bristol Food Network issue a ‘Blackboard challenge’ to all Bristol’s food businesses – … Read more Bristol Food Network Blackboard Challenge!